Professor’s death after collapsing in virtual class is a ‘sad reminder that the virus is real,’ friend says

 The 46-year-old college professor, who taught at the Argentine University of Enterprise in Buenos Aires, died Wednesday, shortly after collapsing during the virtual class, according to Clarín, Argentina’s largest newspaper.
 The professor, whose Twitter account has since been deleted, had posted on Twitter last week that her coronavirus symptoms had persisted for weeks.

-Current and former students, as well as one of De Simone’s college classmates, told The Washington Post they weren’t surprised when they heard De Simone kept teaching after falling ill.
+Current and former students, as well as one of De Simone’s college classmates, told The Post they were not surprised when they heard De Simone kept teaching after falling ill.

 Silvina Sterin Pensel, an Argentine journalist in New York, said about her longtime friend: “This was not a surprise, I totally portray Paola deciding, ‘I can totally do this, my students need me.'"